kubevela/kubevela/design/vela-core/workflow_policy.md

     - type: workflow-finish
       status: 'True'
       reason: 'Succeeded'
-    - ...
+      message: '{"observedGeneration":1}'
   ```

   The reason could be one of the following:
   - `Succeeded`: This will make the controller run the next step.
+The observed generation number should be written in `message` since Vela will check it to detect the newer decision on spec change.
   - `Stopped`: This will make the controller stop the workflow.
-  - `Failed`: This will make the controller stop the workflow and report error in `message`.
+  - `Failed`: This will make the controller stop the workflow.
+The error should be reported in `message`.

 ## Use Cases